mProjectsCode/obsidian-shiki-plugin/README.md

 This feature can be turned off in the settings.

+### Custom Themes

+This plugin comes with a [wide variety of themes](https://expressive-code.com/guides/themes/#using-bundled-themes) bundled in.
+In addition, it supports custom JSON theme files compatible with VS Code.
+Simply place your custom JSON theme files in the plugin's `themes` folder, which can be accessed from the settings.
+The custom themes will show up in the Theme dropdown after restarting Obsidian.

 ## Code Block Configuration

 To configure the code block you add the configuration options on the same line as the opening triple backticks.